-Just an hour north of Australia’s biggest city lies a protected nature reserve and wildflower haven so ecologically precious that it’s usually off limits to the general public.
+Just an hour north of Australia’s biggest city lies a protected nature reserve and wildflower haven so ecologically precious it’s usually off limits to visitors.

 Fragile ecosystems, scatterings of historic relics and panoramic views of the surrounding Hawkesbury region make Muogamarra a special place.
 Keep your eyes peeled and you may just spot an echidna or wedge-tailed eagle (nope, I didn’t know we had eagles around the Sydney Basin either).
 There’s also a hanging swamp and even a tessellated pavement or two.